juergberinger/bakman/README.rst

 Each part consists of one or more steps that typically might include actions to mount the backup destination, running the backup, and unmounting.
 Steps may be common to multiple parts, in which case they will be executed only once.
 For example, before any backup parts are run, an external hard drive receiving the backup may need to be mounted and decrypted using LUKS.
 After all backup parts have run, the drive will need to be properly unmounted.

+A given backup configuration can only be run if all parts and their steps are *available*.
+For example, a backup configuration will typically require that a given hard drive is attached to the system, or that the source directory/file system to be backed up is readable.

 Installation
 ------------
 By default, backup configuration and log files are located in ``~/.bakman``.
 Alternatively you can set environment variable ``$UEADM`` to point to a directory with sub-directories ``etc`` and ``log`` for the configuration and log files, respectively.